UDF lawmakers walk out of Kerala Assembly over arrest of Sabarinadhan | Law-Order

 ''It is a matter under the consideration of the court.
 So it is a violation of rules and proceedings to raise on the floor of the House,'' he said, objecting to the opposition notice.

+Criticising the Left government, he said it was not ''appropriate'' to quote the rules and precedents according to their convenience. ''The House has the long precedent of granting permission to raise serious issues on its floor.
+Whether it is to be discussed or not is the discretion of the government and the speaker.
+But, it is the privilege of the opposition to present the issue through a notice for adjournment motion,'' Satheesan said.

+He alleged that Chief Minister Pinarayi Vijayan was scared to allow debate on adjournment motion.

-Deputy Speaker Chittayam Gopakumar, who chaired the House during the time, accepted the ruling front's arguments and rejected the demand by the Congress-UDF.
+Deputy Speaker Chittayam Gopakumar, who chaired the House, however, accepted the ruling front's arguments and rejected the demand by the Congress-UDF for discussion on the issue.

 He also said the opposition could bring the issue as a submission in the House later in the day.

 However, a court granted him bail.
-Sabarinadhan has denied charges that he took part in the conspiracy to target the CM inside the aircraft.
+Sabarinadhan has rejected the charges that he took part in the conspiracy to target the CM inside the aircraft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)